Carly Helgeson

 My process is highly iterative; meditative.

-Each piece I produce is unique, whimsical and inspired in the moment and a plan is rarely part of my game plan.
-I have a rough idea but know that it may undergo many paths before completion.
+Each piece I produce is unique and inspired in the moment.
+Sure, I sketch ideas, but the plan unfolds on the sculpture.
+I have a rough idea but know that the piece will likely undergo many iterations before completion.

 Once it feels right I seal the object with acrylic gloss or the ever reliable ModPodge.